smattoo/smattoo.github.com/_posts/2017-03-24-azure-open-vpn-arm-template.md

 **Github:** [source](https://github.com/smattoo/openvpn-azure-arm-template "GitHub link")

 The template provisions an Ubuntu 16.04 vm and sets up the open vpn server.
-Post deployment of the template, you just need to download the **.ovnpn** configuration file and pass the same to the open vpn client running on your machine.
+Post deployment of the template, you just need to download the **.ovnpn** configuration file and pass the same to the OpenVPN client running on your machine.

 That's it you now have established a private tunnel to access the internet.